-In recognition of the outstanding contributions Judge J. Elliott Hudson made to the University of King’s College, to his profession as Family Court Judge and to his volunteer commitment, the University of King’s College Alumni Association has established the Judge J. Elliott Hudson Distinguished Alumnus/a Award.
+In recognition of the outstanding contributions Judge J. Elliott Hudson made to the University of King’s College, to his profession as Family Court Judge and to his volunteer commitment, the University of King’s College Alumni Association established the Judge J. Elliott Hudson Distinguished Alumni Award.

-This award is to recognize King’s alumni who, like Judge Hudson, have made significant contributions to their discipline, community, charitable or volunteer work.
+This award recognizes King’s alumni who, like Judge Hudson, have made significant contributions to their discipline, community, charitable or volunteer work.

 The Alumni Association Executive Committee has made the decision not to move forward with the 2021 Alumni Awards.
 All nominations from this year will be carried forward to 2022, when we will be able to safely present the awards in person and give all deserved recipients the full experience of an in-person awards ceremony.